 Yes!
 Well, mostly.
 ANY website with heavy traffic will attract some... eh, let's just say "interesting" people.
-The first year was mostly all positive, but then my traffic grew by leaps and bounds, and the crazies started showing up.
+At first, things were really positive, but it didn’t take long for the crazies to find me.
 (Sorry, I know that's not a politically correct term, but it is what they is.)
-Unfortunately, way too many people believe that they are required to share their opinion.
-I've had to ban people from my site and social media pages for being negative, mean, or constantly off topic.
+Unfortunately, way too many people believe that they are obligated to share their opinion.
+I've had to ban people from my site and social media pages for being negative, rude, or constantly off topic.

 It really does bother me sometimes, especially when readers are critical of my artwork, my writing, my site layout, my hair color... yes, really.
 But God has a way of sustaining a weary heart!
 It always seems that right after something negative happens, I'll receive a word of encouragement.
 And I save every kind email, card, and comment that I receive.
 If I'm feeling a bit worn down or fed up, looking through those will often keep me from feeling like giving up.
 Good, kind people outweigh the bad about a 1000:1.

 The main thing that keeps me moving lovingly and gracefully forward is to remember why I'm doing this and Who I really seek to please.
 I think St Francis summed it up well, "To inoculate me from the praise of man, He baptized me in the criticism of man until I died to the control of man."